-PLANNED APPROACH TO INTERNAL AUDIT 2023/24
+PLANNED APPROACH TO INTERNAL AUDIT 2024/25

-The indicative Internal Audit programme for 2023/24 is set out on pages 7 to 12.
-We obtained views from the Strategic and Executive Directors in bringing together a full plan which will be presented at this Audit and Scrutiny Committee for formal review and approval.
+The indicative Internal Audit programme for 2024/25 is set out on pages 7 to 11.
+We met with members of the Corporate Leadership Team and the Audit and Scrutiny Committee Chair in order to bring together a full plan which will be presented at this Audit and Scrutiny Committee for formal review and approval.
 We will keep the programme under continuous review during the year and will introduce to the plan any significant areas of risk identified by management during that period.

 The plan is set within the context of a multi-year approach to internal audit planning, such that all areas of key risks would be looked at over a three-year audit cycle.
-We have suggested future areas of focus as part of the three-year strategic internal audit plan, set out on pages 5 to 6.
+We have suggested future areas of focus as part of the three-year strategic internal audit plan, set out on pages 4 to 6.